frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 Rational creatures give glory to God with reason and will.
 Irrational creatures, like a cow, a dog, a goat, give glory to God just by being.
 And when we practice virtues, that reflects an aspect of the divine glory, perfection.

-\[Our Lord\] said, "Let your light shine before others, so that they may see your good works and give glory to your Father in heaven" (Matt.
+\[Our Lord\] said, "Let your light shine before others, that they may see your good works and give glory to your Father in heaven" (Matt.
 5:16).

 We could ask Our Lord that our deeds may shine, especially in charity.
 To want to do things well all the time can also be an expression of love of me.
 We have to try and get into the habit of giving the glory to God.